Español English

 They are perennial herbaceous plants that are usually grown as annuals and that reach 60 cm (1.96 feet) in height.
 The leaves are glossy dark green and contrast with the showy red flowers; There are white, pink and purple varieties.
 They can bloom from late spring to early fall.

 Salvia splendens needs full sun exposure and a warm climate.
-They do not resist frost.
+It does not resist frost.

 Water regularly in spring, summer and autumn so that the substrate does not dry out completely but never flood; water sparingly in winter.
 Excess moisture is very harmful to these plants.